 Teeth and mouth problems may also increase due to elderly dietary problems.
 If your loved one complains about difficulty chewing, pain or if they have lost teeth, make sure they get checked by a dentist.

 Poor elderly nutrition can lead to an increase of cavities and tooth loss.
 And poor teeth, in turn, lead to further difficulties with chewing – a vicious circle.
 Choose foods that are soft, like whole grain cereals, cheese, yoghurt, eggs, soups, and creamed dishes.
 Fresh fruits and vegetables are vitally important for nutrients.
 They can be grated or finely chopped as well as steamed.

-Dad had a hard time eating some seeds, as they always got stuck in his teeth, which drove him nuts because he'd been a dentist.
-And I knew an older lady whose front tooth broke off from biting into something hard.
+Dad had a hard time eating some seeds, as they always got stuck in his teeth, which drove him nuts because he’d been a dentist.
+And I knew an older lady whose front tooth broke off from biting into hard nuts.
 She never could get it fixed, due to the cost.

 Find out what dental procedures Medicare and any supplementary medical plan may cover.
 If there is a university nearby with a dental school, they most likely offer services at very reduced fees, especially to the elderly.
 Dental students are always checked and supervised by an instructor.

 Many states have regular yearly (or twice yearly) free dental clinics set up in a large auditorium or gymnasium, in which the state dental society offers free dental care of all kinds, especially to seniors.
 My brother, also a dentist, participates in this regularly.